 Ready Player One p.
 13

-The setup is super simple: you’ve got a single ship and a massive field of asteroids.
-Your mission is to reduce the asteroids to nothingness while avoiding being hit.
-You get three lives, endless ammo and fuel, and the ability to blindly hyperjump around the field.
+The setup is super simple: you’ve got a single ship and a massive field of space rocks.
+Your mission is to reduce them to nothingness while avoiding being hit.
+You get three lives, endless ammo, limitless fuel, and the ability to blindly hyperjump around the field.
 Your reward for destroying all of the asteroids … is more asteroids.

 Unlike Defender, which requires lightning-fast reflexes, Asteroids is a more forgiving game.
-It can certainly get frantic, especially when the space junk is flying fast and erratically, but there are also built-in lulls as you clear each map.
+It can certainly get frantic, especially when the space rocks are flying fast and erratically, but there are also built-in lulls as you clear each map.

 Years later, in high school, my friend Dave and I would blow throw a roll of quarters playing Blasteroids in our local arcade before breaking to grab a few slices of pizza.